zoyakhanblogger/WaterIntakeCalculator/README.md

 # WaterIntakeCalculator
 You can calculate the amount of water for body needs depending on your age, gender, weather conditions and activity level.
-This code is developed by Zoya from https://trackacpl.in/
 This PHP code calculates the recommended daily water intake based on age, gender, weather conditions, and activity level.
 It uses a base daily water intake of 2500 ml and adds additional water intake based on the factors mentioned above.

 Usage